As the weather warms with spring, mothers everywhere begin singing praises that their children can finally go outside again!

 - Put out a blanket on the grass and do your regular curriculum lying down in the sunshine instead of sitting at the table.
 Simply being outside can improve focus and inspire interest.
 Professor Mom, a homeschool blog, reviews research by the University of Illinois, which indicates that being in nature improves children’s attention span.

 - Take a nature walk and have children keep a nature notebook in which they write about and draw what they observe.
-The Charlotte Mason homeschooling approach offers plenty of guidance for successful nature study.
+Nature-based learning is offer stimulation for the mind and the senses.
 Read about a nature walk from one homeschool blogger who uses the Charlotte Mason approach.

 - Check out local homeschool co-ops, churches, or groups (such as 4-H) for outdoor camps that teach special skills or hobbies.
 These can include day camps as well as overnight camps, which involve children in everything from learning about nature to art.